Curt Onalfo: Coaching career

 After retiring, Onalfo continued to work with youth soccer in training, coaching, and technical director roles, as he had done throughout his playing days – for McLean Youth Soccer in Virginia, various teams in Ridgefield, CT, and for his own company, Curt Onalfo Soccer.

 His first managerial job in professional soccer came when he was hired as assistant coach to Thomas Rongen – later replaced by Ray Hudson – at D.C.
 United, a position he occupied from 2001 through 2002.
 In the latter year, Onalfo left to become an assistant to Bruce Arena during the 2002–2006 stretch of Arena's tenure as coach of the U.S. national team.
 In 2005, Onalfo was included among the final three candidates for the top job at the Colorado Rapids, eventually being passed over for Fernando Clavijo.

 In November 2006, Onalfo was appointed as head coach of the Kansas City Wizards, replacing interim coach Brian Bliss.
 He pledged to install an attacking style as a coach for the Wizards, who had finished poorly in their previous season and failed to make the playoffs.
 Wizards technical director Peter Vermes cited Onalfo's skill as a communicator, leadership, scouting, and talent evaluation in announcing the hire.

 With the Wizards in sixth place in MLS's Eastern Conference with a 5–6–7 record and coming off a 6–0 road loss to FC Dallas two nights earlier, Onalfo was dismissed on August 3, 2009.
 He finished with a 27–29–22 record with the club.

 He was hired as the head coach of D.C.
 United in December 2009.
 On August 4, 2010, after D.C.
 United started the season with a record of 3–12–3, Onalfo was dismissed as head coach of D.C.
 United.

 On January 27, 2011, Onalfo was named assistant coach for the Los Angeles Galaxy, reuniting with head coach Bruce Arena, with whom he formerly coached for the U.S. National Team and played for at D.C.
 United in 1998.
 He was also named head coach of the Galaxy's reserve team the same day.
 Onalfo continued serving as reserve coach when the reserve team entered the United Soccer League as a full club.
 Following the departure of Arena to coach the United States national team, Onalfo was promoted to first team head coach for the 2017 season.
 However, once again, this tenure lasted less than a full season, with Onalfo being fired on July 27, 2017, after a 6-10-4 record.

 On June 2, 2019, Onalfo was named as technical director of New England Revolution.
 He served as the interim sporting director during the suspension of Bruce Arena on July 30, 2023, and continued to serve in this role after Arena's resignation on September 9.
 On November 30, Onalfo was named the permanent sporting director.

+On June 29, 2026, Onalfo was promoted to the role of Senior Vice President of Soccer Operations for the New England Revolution, a newly created position.